-Less than is one of the terms used to show the relationship between two values.
-It states that one value is lesser than the other.
-The sign for less than is < and with this metric, we can compare numbers, weights, heights, and values.
+It is one of the terms used to show a relationship between two values.
+It states that one value is lesser than or lower than or fewer than or smaller than the other.
+The less than symbol is “<” and with this metric, we can compare numbers, weights, heights, and values.

-For example, there are 4 marbles in one Bowl A, and 7 marbles in Bowl B. On comparing the two, it is clear that Bowl A has fewer marbles than Bowl B.
+Example 1, there are 4 marbles in Bowl A, and 7 marbles in Bowl B. On comparing the two, it is clear that Bowl A has fewer marbles than Bowl B.

-Ray buys 4 kg of potatoes and 2 kg onions and puts them in two bags separately.
+Example 2, Ray buys 8 lb of potatoes and 4 lb of tomatoes and puts them in two separate bags.
 He hands over the lighter bag to his son.
 Which one does he hold himself?

 Well, for that, it is important to find out which bag is lighter.
-There are two bags, the one with the potatoes weighing 4 kgs, and the other having onions weighing 2 kgs.
-So, the bag of onions weighs less and Ray hands it over to his son, and himself carries the bag with potatoes.
+There are two bags, the one with the potatoes weighs 8 lb, and the other that has tomatoes weighs 4 lb.
+So, the bag of tomatoes weighs less and Ray hands it to his son, while he carries the bag of potatoes.

-John has 6 packets of chocolates.
-Rita has 2 packs of chocolates and Suma has 3 packets of chocolates.
-Does John have more chocolates than that of Rita’s and Suma’s combined?
+Example 3, John has 6 bars of chocolates.
+Rita has 2 bars of chocolates and Suma has 3 bars of chocolates.
+Does John have more chocolates than Rita and Suma combined?

-The total number of packets with Rita and Suma = 2 + 3 = 5 packets
+The total number of bars that Rita and Suma have = 2 + 3 = 5 bars